Dawn of the Clans

 That being said, it was beyond frustrating when, in the last few chapters, Moth Flight decides that having kits and being a medicine cat is impossible for her, and sends her kin away.
 Her decision is supported by Star Clan, and is mandated as a rule: Medicine Cats may not have mates or kits.
 This a widely disliked rule by fans and for good reason.
 Moth Flight IS able to do her job and have kits, she just needs extra help.
 It was completely doable, yet thrown in as a nonexistent conflict at the very end.

-Speaking of confusing conflicts, it appears that Clear Sky completely regressed in his development.
-He’s once again curel, border hungry, and refuses to let medicine cats cross his territory to save their clanmates.
-It seemed he had moved past this in Path of Stars, but clearly he will not change, which makes it all the more perplexing that he is allowed to become Skystar.
+Speaking of confusing conflicts, the writing team was clealy not on the same page when it came to Clear Sky.
+Clear Sky completely regressed in his development and once again acts cruel, border hungry, and even refuses to let medicine cats cross his territory to save their clanmates.
+It's so frustrating to see his character growth from Path of Stars be stripped away for the sake of drama.
+It makes it all the more baffling when he becomes Skystar.

 This was a Super Edition I was really looking forward to, so it gives me no joy to say I was disappointed.